Top 10 things to do in Reykjavík

 The hardy Icelandic horse is a unique breed of smaller-sized equines that arrived in the country with the first settlers from Norway 1100 years ago.
 A variety of horse-riding tours can be booked from Reykjavík, from those that require a higher level of skill to those for complete beginners.
 Ride through the mysterious lava fields, tour the glorious countryside, or head to the hot springs on horseback – you’ll never want to drive again!

-This thing to do in Reykjavík is for the adrenaline junkies yet is simultaneously a calm and serene experience once in the air.
+This thing to do in Reykjavík may be for the adrenaline junkies but once you’re in the air, the experience couldn’t be more serene and calm.
 Paragliding in Reykjavík allows you to see Iceland from a new and exhilarating perspective.
 Even those with no prior experience can enjoy this dynamic activity – just opt for a tandem flight with a qualified instructor.
 All you need to do is sit back and enjoy the ride.

 Take your camera to the viewing deck where you can enjoy a full panoramic view of the greater Reykjavík area.
 Once you’ve taken in all the views that the city has to offer, head to the new Perlan Museum and explore the Glaciers and Ice Cave Exhibition.

-If you’re keen to discover facts about nature, history, and the arts in Iceland, discover the top 8 museums in Reykjavík with their fascinating exhibitions and displays.
+If you’re keen to learn more about nature, history, and the arts in Iceland, discover the top 8 museums in Reykjavík with their fascinating exhibitions and displays.

 Make like the locals and spend a morning, afternoon, or evening relaxing and socialising at one of Reykjavík’s excellent swimming pools.
 Icelandic public pools are first-rate with an assortment of hot tubs, steam rooms, saunas, and even water slides for the young at heart.
 Laugardalslaug is the largest pool in Reykjavík and located a short walk from Hotel Reykjavík Grand, while Vesturbæjarlaug, repeatedly voted ‘Iceland’s best pool’ by locals, is just a 10-minute drive or 30-minute walk from Fosshotels Baron and Lind.